 Window Replacement Cost in North Carolina: 2026 Pricing Guide

-Window replacement in North Carolina costs $500 to $1,000 per window installed in 2026, placing it in the Medium cost tier nationally.
+Window replacement in North Carolina costs $375 to $650 per window installed in 2026, placing it in the Low cost tier nationally.
 North Carolina sits in a cost sweet spot: moderate labor rates, reasonable building codes, and a climate that doesn't demand extreme window performance.
 The state spans two ENERGY STAR climate zones.

 Get a personalized estimate for your North Carolina home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.